farcaster-project/RFCs/formal_spec/core_protocol.md

 correct protocol execution may be imposed at compile time rather than at runtime for the utmost critical parts of the software.
-4. facilitates combining/reusing sub-protocols into larger protocols as petrinets with their composable local states are ideal for that.
+4. facilitates combining/reusing sub-protocols into larger protocols as Petri nets with their composable local states are ideal for that.

 ## Protocol messages
-The description of the protocol messages exchanged between Alice and Bob are explained in detail in [protocol messages RFC](../04-protocol-messages.md).
+The description of the protocol messages exchanged between Alice and Bob is explained in detail in [protocol messages RFC](../04-protocol-messages.md).

 ## Alice
 - `Ab`: secp256k1 buy key;